Methods of free probability: 9a. Freeness

 More generally, any closed $*$-subalgebra of $B(H)$ is a $C^*$-algebra.
 It is possible to prove that any $C^*$-algebra appears in this way, as explained in chapter 5:

 In finite dimensions we have $H=\mathbb C^N$, and so the operator algebra $B(H)$ is the usual matrix algebra $M_N(\mathbb C)$, with the usual norm and involution, namely:

-As explained in chapter 3, in the context of Peter-Weyl theory, some algebra shows that the finite dimensional $C^*$-algebras are the direct sums of matrix algebras:
+As explained in chapter 4, in the context of Peter-Weyl theory, some algebra shows that the finite dimensional $C^*$-algebras are the direct sums of matrix algebras:

-Summarizing, the $C^*$-algebra formalism is something in between the $*$-algebras, which are purely algebraic objects, and whose theory basically leads nowhere, and fully advanced operator algebras, such as the von Neumann algebras.
+Summarizing, the $C^*$-algebra formalism is something in between the $*$-algebras, which are purely algebraic objects, and whose theory basically leads nowhere, and the fully advanced operator algebras, which are the von Neumann algebras.
 More on this later.

 As yet another class of examples now, which are of particular importance for us, we have various algebras of functions $f:X\to\mathbb C$.
 The theory here is as follows:

 \begin{theorem} The commutative $C^*$-algebras are the algebras of type $C(X)$, with $X$ being a compact space, the correspondence being as follows: \begin{enumerate} \item Given a compact space $X$, the algebra $C(X)$ of continuous functions $f:X\to\mathbb C$ is a commutative $C^*$-algebra, with norm and involution as follows: